Wind-WindKids/winding/samples/sophieandwind/frost.md

 This time they were flying to California together.
 Sophie wanted to study at Wind’s school, and arrangements had been made for her to spend a semester there.

 She thought she could be like Wind, who spent half the year in France with his mom and the winter in California with his dad.

 @left.background: image
+Fog

+@right: image
 A passenger plane taking off, gray winter, CDG,
 Wind looking out the window, Sophie beside him.